How Long Should Kids Brush Their Teeth?

-Getting your kids to brush their teeth is easier when they are invested in the process.
-Allow them to choose a toothbrush they love and will use willingly.
+Getting your kids to brush their teeth is easier when they are invested in the process—and allowing them to choose a toothbrush they love and will use willingly is a big part of that process.
 It’s important to get a toothbrush that is made for kids.
 Children’s mouths and teeth are shaped differently than adults, and it can be genuinely uncomfortable for a child to use an adult toothbrush.

 When choosing a kids’ toothbrush, look for: